Agile Marketing & Project Management | AgileSherpas Blog

 Written by Eric Halsey | Apr 3, 2023 3:52:09 PM

-Neglecting capacity planning can gradually undermine your team’s effectiveness.
+On the other hand, neglecting capacity planning can gradually undermine your team’s effectiveness.
 Being overworked can lead to frustration, disillusionment, high turnover, and even health problems, leading to more sick days.

 What Is Agile Capacity Planning?

-To start, we can break Agile capacity planning into three stages:
+We can break Agile capacity planning into three stages:

 1. Decide how much work will be required to complete items in the backlog.